clue/reactphp-csv/README.md

   started using some CSV-variant long before this standard was defined.

-Some applications refer to CSV as Character-Separated Values, simply because using another delimiter (such as semicolon or tab) is a rather common approach to avoid the need to enclose common values in quotes.
-This is particularly common for systems in Europe (and elsewhere) that use a comma as decimal separator.
+Some applications refer to CSV as Character-Separated Values, simply because using another delimiter (such as a semicolon or tab) is a rather common approach to avoid the need to enclose common values in quotes.
+This is particularly common for systems in Europe (and elsewhere) that use a comma as a decimal separator.

 ```
 name;comment